'We’ve got to get better': LSU baseball knows it must improve after weekend in Texas

 After interviews ended Sunday, the Tigers grabbed their bags and walked out of the dugout toward the team bus.
 They planned to drive straight to the airport, hop on a plane and fly back to Baton Rouge.

 Instead, still wearing their uniforms, they sat on the bus waiting to leave Texas.
-After four hours, the airline cancelled the flight.
+After four hours, their airline canceled the flight.
 The bus pulled onto the highway for a seven-hour drive home.

 “It was a perfect capper to a lousy weekend,” Mainieri said.